-This study examined adolescents who presented to the specialty outpatient clinic between September 2013 and December 2021 and met diagnostic criteria for GD according to DSM-5 (APA, 2013).
+The current study examined adolescents who presented to the specialty outpatient clinic between September 2013 and December 2021 and met diagnostic criteria for GD according to the DSM-5 (American Psychological Association, 2013).
 All diagnoses were rated by clinical experts using standardized diagnostic checklists after a diagnostic period of several months.
-Since the DSM-5 sets a cut off between the diagnostic classification of childhood vs. adolescence based on age at 11 years, this was adopted and all participants were 11 years or older accordingly.
+Because the DSM-5 sets a cut off between the diagnostic classification of childhood vs. adolescence based on age at 11 years, this criterion was adopted and all participants were accordingly 11 years or older.
 The utilization population comprised a total of 1122 children and adolescents from all northern German states during the survey period.
-A total of 631 complete data sets are available from the survey.
-For various reasons, 169 cases had to be excluded (see Fig. 1).
-Thus, for the present study, the complete data of n = 462 adolescents aged 11-18 years with a GD diagnosis and their families were included.
+A total of 631 complete data sets were available from the survey.
+For various reasons, 169 cases had to be excluded (Fig. 1).
+Thus, the present study included the complete data of 462 adolescents aged 11–18 years with a GD diagnosis and their families.

-Figure 1: Participants and gender distribution in the HH special outpatient clinic.

 Sociodemographics and Onset Age

-The following sociodemographic characteristics were included in the analyses: Assignment gender, age at first presentation, nationality, marital status and living situation, and socioeconomic status (SES) of parents (for a detailed description, see Levitan et al., 2019 and Herrmann et al., 2023).
+The following sociodemographic characteristics were included in the analyses: assigned sex, age at first presentation, nationality, and parents’ marital status, living situation, and socioeconomic status (SES) (for a detailed description, see Levitan et al., 2019, and Herrmann et al., 2023).

-In addition, crossgender identification (experiences of belonging to the "opposite" gender) was recorded for all participants, using a sum score identified in previous studies (e.g., de Vries et al. 2016): In the Youth Self-Report (YSR), items 5 and 110 refer to opposite-sex experiences ("I act like someone of the opposite sex" and "I would like to belong to the opposite sex").
+In addition, cross-gender identification (experiences of belonging to the “opposite” gender) was recorded for all participants using a sum score identified in previous studies (e.g., de Vries et al., 2016): in the YSR, Items 5 and 110 refer to opposite-sex experiences (“I act like someone of the opposite sex” and “I would like to belong to the opposite sex”).
 The sum score of the two items can be used as a measure of the intensity of gender incongruence (given a binary understanding of gender identity).
-The score ranges from 0 to 4, with larger values expressing higher intensity of gender incongruence.
+The score ranges from 0 to 4, with larger values expressing a higher intensity of gender incongruence.

-OA was operationalized by dichotomous assignment to EO GD if the DSM diagnosis of GD was already applicable in childhood and LO GD in participants who retrospectively did not meet criteria for GD in childhood but did in adolescence.
+OA was operationalized by dichotomous assignment to EO GD if the DSM diagnosis of GD was already applicable in childhood or to LO GD in participants who retrospectively did not meet the criteria for GD in childhood but did in adolescence.
 Thus, two groups of participants emerged: 0) EO (met DSM-5 criteria of GD in both childhood and adolescence) and 1) LO (met DSM-5 criteria of GD only in adolescence).
-In additional exploratory analyses, within the LO group, we subdivided by duration of GD and labeled all participants whose GD had been present for less than one year as "Recent Onset GD".
+In additional exploratory analyses, we subdivided the LO group by GD duration and labeled all participants whose GD had been present for less than 1 year as ROGD.

-Psychological distress
+Psychological Distress

-Internalizing problems were assessed with the 1991 German version of the YSR (Achenbach, 1991; Döpfner et al., 1998) for adolescents aged 11-18 years.
-The YSR consists of 120 items rated on a 3-point scale ranging from 0 = "not true" to 2 = "true exactly or often."
-The higher the score, the more pronounced the respective problems are.
-The total sum of all problem scores is reflected in the total problem score, whereby two main scales can be differentiated (internalizing and externalizing problems).
-In addition, values in the clinical range (> 90th percentile; T-scores > 63) can be given for these three indices.
-Norm values of adolescents (aged 11-18 years) from the German general population are available for the different indices and assignment genders (Döpfner et al., 1998).
-These norm or T values can be used to determine whether the values of our sample are within the normal range.
-Cronbach's α for the internalizing scale was .91.
+Internalizing problems were assessed with the 1991 German version of the YSR (Achenbach, 1991b; Döpfner et al., 1998) for adolescents aged 11–18 years.
+The YSR comprises 120 items rated on a 3-point scale ranging from 0 = “not true” to 2 = “true exactly or often”.
+The higher the score, the more pronounced the respective problems.
+The total sum of all problem scores is reflected in the total problem score, in which two main scales can be differentiated (internalizing and externalizing problems).
+In addition, values in the clinical range (> 90th percentile; T scores > 63) can be given for these three indices.
+Normal values of adolescents (aged 11–18 years) from the German general population are available for the different indices and assigned sexes (Döpfner et al., 1998).
+These normal or T values can be used to determine whether the values of our sample are within the normal range.
+Cronbach’s α for the internalizing scale was 0.91.